 Examples such as Gestalt, Body Psychotherapy.
-Mindfulness, Cognitive Behavioural Therapy (CBT), or Compassion Focused Therapy (CFT) come to my mind.
-There is even a movement to integrate different models but, even then, it often seems an excuse to invent another name – without having enough respect to acknowledge others who preceded them!
+Mindfulness, Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (BDT) Transactional Analysis or Compassion Focused Therapy (CFT) come to my mind.
+There is even a movement to integrate different models but even then it can seem like an excuse to invent another name – without having enough respect to acknowledge others who preceded them!

 Some models may be more helpful than others; I am thinking, here, of Acceptance and Commitment Therapy (ACT) – less a model and more a way of going about things.
-ACT is consistent with the dominant ideal in this blog so I have written more about this approach.
+ACT is consistent with the dominant ideal in this web-site so I have written more about this approach.
 Similar things can be said about Compassion Focused Therapy (CFT).

 If you do the research you may find ‘models’ offer a coherent and ordered way to understand what makes us ‘tick’.
-They offer guidance on how to behave differently if our ‘tick’ becomes erratic.
+They offer guidance on how to behave differently when our ‘tick’ becomes erratic.
 So ….. models are fine, but they do tend to use assumptions and assertions to explain human behaviour in general, but not specifically your behaviour.

 Safe experiments will help you test these basics.
 The results will help identify what model might best apply to your current life and what seems not to apply.